Thinking of getting a Betta Fish? Here are the basics of what you will need and why.

 Once the decorations are in the new tank, water needs to be added.
 Tap water can be used, but water conditioner such as Prime must be added.
 This removes all the toxins from the water, making it safe for the Betta.
 Heaters are another necessary part to keep the climate consistent.
 There has been a widespread debate as to whether Betta fish even need a heater, but they are tropical fish and need a stable temperature of 78 - 82 F. For most people, that means a heater will be necessary to make sure the temperature is acceptable.
 If you live in a warm climate all year round and your home holds a steady temperature with the help of air conditioning, then you may not need a heater.
 However, you would need to monitor their environment closely if you choose not to use one under these conditions.
 For most of the year we do not need a heater however in the winter months, we add one to the tank since the temperatures are consistently a little colder and the temperature in the house fluctuates with the changing weather.
 This ensures that the Betta is in a stable environment and that the temperature remains steady.

 A filter must be chosen with care.
 There are many filters on the market, but few are truly suitable for Bettas, since they do not like fast flowing water and find it difficult to swim with their long fins.
 If the filter is too strong, it will push the fish around the tank.
 This will cause a great deal of stress for your fish.
-A strong filter flow can be reduced by adding a sponge or placing a plant in order to restrict the flow.
-Sponge filters are a very good option for Betta tanks.
+A strong water flow can be reduced by adding a sponge or placing a plant in order to restrict the flow.
+Sponge filters are the best option for Betta tanks.
 You can also use a DIY filter see our videos page for how to make one.
 Filters should always be cycled before adding fish to the tank.
 This process typically takes 3-5 weeks.

 Bettas are carnivores.
 On the whole, they are not very picky eaters.
 Betta pellets are a very popular food and we recommend starting out with those.
 Bettas enjoy a variety of food including frozen bloodworm and brine shrimp to name but a few, these foods should be given at least 3-4 times a week.
 Frozen or live foods are better than freeze dried.
 The less processed food given to your Betta the better.
 Make sure not to overfeed your fish.
 Betta fish love to eat and will be constantly begging you for food!